Home > Eating In > By Course > Breakfast and Brunch > Crepes with Berries

 crepe batter in blender

-2. Make the Whipped Cream: Pour heavy cream into a large bowl that’s been chilled and beat on medium speed until it begins to thicken.
+2. Make the Whipped Cream: Pour heavy cream into a large bowl that’s been chilled and beat on medium speed with a hand mixer until it begins to thicken.
 Add sugar and vanilla and continue to beat until soft peaks form.
 Taste and add more sugar if you want it sweeter.
 Cover and refrigerate until ready to use.

 whipped cream ingredients and completed whipped cream